Harrysauruss/Finance_Tracker_Neon/README.md

 # Neon Finance Tracker

-A Next.js application to analyze and visualize your financial data from Neon Bank (Switzerland) using modern web technologies.
+A Next.js application to analyze and visualize your financial data from Neon Bank (Switzerland).

 ## Features